-These 9 acres are connected to much more than what’s obvious at first site.
-Facing north and turning counterclockwise, you will see Medlar Field, Beaver Stadium and the Bryce Jordan, the indoor track and research buildings and many dozens of acres of parking.
-Stormwater flows from much of that impervious surface into culverts that empty into a drainage way marking the southern boundary of the SEC.
+These nine acres are connected to much more than what’s obvious at first sight.
+Facing north and turning counterclockwise, you will see Medlar Field, Beaver Stadium, the Bryce Jordan Center, the indoor track, research buildings, and many dozens of acres of parking.
+Stormwater flows from much of the impervious surface into culverts that empty into a drainage way marking the southern boundary of the SEC.
 Continuing south, you would pass a natural gas-powered co-generated steam plant and livestock research.
 Just under a half mile to the south are the Centre Furnace Mansion, a historic home of the iron industry, and one of the late-19th century furnaces.
 Past that lie the Thompson and Walnut Springs and still fairly intact tracts of suburban forest amid housing, commercial and SR 26 development.
 Back up to the site and heading east along the drainage way, water flows into the Bathgate Pond, a regulated dam facility.
-There, water infiltrates into the karst, some of it emerging from Bathgate Spring and into Millbrook Marsh, a publicly funded nature center where the spring’s waters meet Thompson and Slab Cabin Runs, two of the stems feeding the main stem of Spring Creek in the suburban neighborhood of Houserville.
+There, water infiltrates into the karst, some of it emerging from Bathgate Spring and into Millbrook Marsh, a publicly funded nature center where the spring’s waters meet Thompson and Slab Cabin Runs, two of the streams feeding the main branch of Spring Creek in the suburban neighborhood of Houserville.

 Distinct and diverse tribes of Native Americans lived on this land for thousands of years.
-Over the millennia they innovated practices and technologies for hunting, fishing, farming, cooking and making pottery, navigating many routes between the Great Lakes and the Chesapeake Bay, and creating methods for long-distance communication.
-By the mid-18th century, Anglo-European colonists had practically extirpated Native people from here.
+Over the millennia, they innovated practices and technologies for hunting, fishing, farming, cooking and making pottery, navigating many routes between the Great Lakes and the Chesapeake Bay, and creating methods for long-distance communication.
+By the mid-18th century, Anglo-European colonists had practically extirpated Native people from this area.

-As you look around the landscape to think about the systems running through the site…..
+As you look around the landscape, think about the systems running through the site…..

 - What are the systems of food, water, and energy that are on and flow through this site and its neighboring areas?